MKortmann/BackServer/README.md

     * Remove and Add input form
     * Any submit or delete is automatically saved as backup in a JSON file
     * If Local Storage is empty, load a JSON file

-## In Development

-  - popUp to let the user to select a JSON file.
+    * popUp to let the user to select a JSON file.
-  - re-edit the specification of any uploaded video
+    * re-edit the specification of any uploaded video
-  - reload the input box with the last added specification
+    * reload the input box with the last added specification
-  - improve time & date inputs
+    * improved time & date inputs

 ## How to start the App?

  To use the app, please, click in the link: https://mkortmann.github.io/Pegasus/public/

- However, it will not work as it should because it is configure to run with a local backend server.
-Anyway, you can play a little with  it.
+ *However, it will not work as it should because it is configure to run with a local backend server.
+Anyway, you can play a little with  it.*

  I really advise you to install the app!
 To do so, please, follow the instructions at Installation section.
  **I advise you to install the program only in one pc and let the people access this pc remotely or locally with a local account!** The videos should be at an ordner in a server (to be edited in the js file (line 102) and the JSON file locally but also copied daily to a server.
 Security reasons in case of computer crash.